scoconno/scoconno.github.io/metaphysics/relat/notes.md

 2. knowledge must always be unerring (152c).

 They consider three suggestions, the first of which is the claim that **knowledge is perception** (KP)(151e).
 If knowledge is perception, then perception must always be of what is, and perception must always be unerring.
-What ensues is first an argument that perception does satisfy these requirements and then Socrates' rebuttal.
+What ensues is an argument that perception does satisfy these requirements and then Socrates' rebuttal.
 Our interest is in the metaphysical underpinnings for this argument and Socrates' rebuttal of them.
-These two claims are as follows:
+Socrates says that the KP is closely associated with a view defended by his predecessors, Protagoras.

 Protagoras' Measure Doctrine:
 : “man is the measure of all things: of the things which are, that they are, and of things which are not, that they are not.”
 (MM)(152a)

 (Note that 'man' translates the Greek word 'anthropos'.
 This word is neutral with respect to gender.
 Newer translations use 'human', but that raises issues for how to translate single neuter personal pronouns from Greek into English, e.g., a human is a measure by him/her/them? being such and such.
 So, just remember that the doctrines presented in Greek are gender neutral.)

-Heraclitus' flux doctrine:
-:  all things that ‘are’, “are in the process of coming to be”(AF) (152e).

 ## The Measure Doctrine

 Protagoras claims that man is the measure of the things which are, that they are, and of things which are not, that they are not.
 But what does this mean?
-Distinguish these two claims
+Distinguish these two claims:

 1. Man is the measure of the things which exist, that they exist, and of things which do not exist, that they do not eixst.
 2. Man is the measure of the things which are F, that they are F, and of things which are not F, that they are not F.

 Consider Helen of Troy.
 The first claim says that Helen exists only because of her relationship to some person.
-The second claims says that some property Helen has is a property she has only in relationship to some person.
-It is clear that Protagoras means the second claims.
+The second claim says that Helen has the properties she has only in virtue of her relationship to some person.
+It is clear that Protagoras means the second claim.
 For instance, Socrates tells us that when the wind blows one of us may feel cold and the other not cold.
 He asks:

 > in that case are we going to say that the wind itself, by itself, is cold or not cold?
 Or shall we listen to Protagoras, and say it is cold for the one who feels cold, and for the other, not cold?
 (152b).

-Protagoras is contrasted to someone who believes that the wind is say, cold, in virtue itself.
+Protagoras is contrasted to someone who believes that the wind is cold in virtue itself.
 He responds that the wind ‘by itself’ does not have this property.
 Rather, it is cold in virtue of someone experiencing it that way.

 Further evidence is found at 157a where we are told that Protagoras does not believe that anything is itself *hot* or *anything else*.
 Again, Socrates states MM as follows: